EPCCed/APT-python4hpc/lectures/02/README.md

 - Enrich performance-critical Python code with additional syntax
  - Cython = Python + static declarations of C types + calls to C functions
+ - Uses the normal C syntax for C types, including pointers

 - Cython compiler (`cython`) converts Cython code to C code that calls CPython's C API
     - Effectively creates a CPython extension module for you